ulyavedenina/ENLP_paper/README.md

-This repository contains an attempt of the MorphAGram algorithm replication on the original data and the Tekó data set
+This repository contains an attempt of the MorphAGram algorithm replication on the Tekó data set